bluealloy/revm/documentation/src/crates/revm/handler.md

     Deducts values from the caller to the maximum amount of gas that can be spent on the transaction.
 This loads the caller account from the `Database`.

-### ExecutionLoopHandler
+### ExecutionHandler

-Consist of the function that handles the call stack and the first loop.
-They are called in the following order:
+Consist of the function that handle the execution of the transaction and the stack of the call frames.

-* create_first_frame
+* call

-    This handler crates first frame of the call stack.
-It is called only once per transaction.
+    Create new call frame or return the frame result.
+Returning of frame result is done if we are calling precompile or the new frame is not created.
+If FrameReturn is returned then next function that is called would be `insert_call_outcome`.
+It is called on every frame.

-* first_frame_return
+* call_return

-    This handler is called after the first frame is executed.
-It is used to calculate the gas that is returned from the first frame.
+    Called after call frame returns from execution.
+It is used to calculate the gas that is returned from the frame and create the FrameResult that is used to apply the outcome to parent frame in `insert_call_outcome`

+* insert_call_outcome
+    Inserts the call outcome to the parent frame.
+It is called on every frame that is created except the first one. for first frame we use `last_frame_return`.

+* create

+    Create new create call frame, create new account and execute bytecode that outputs the code of the new account.

-* frame_return
+* create_return

     This handler is called after every frame is executed (Expect first), it will calculate the gas that is returned from the frame and apply output to the parent frame.

-* sub_call
+* insert_create_outcome

-    Create new call frame or return the Interpreter result if the call is not possible (has a error) or it is precompile call.
+    This handler is called after every frame is executed (Expect first), it will calculate the gas that is returned from the frame and apply output to the parent frame.

-* sub_crate
+* last_frame_return

-    Create new create call frame, create new account and execute bytecode that outputs the code of the new account.
+    This handler is called after last frame is returned.
+It is used to calculate the gas that is returned from the first frame and incorporate transaction gas limit (first frame had gas_limit-initial_gas).

 ### InstructionTable